Purnia district: History

 Purnia is part of the Mithila region.
 Mithila first gained prominence after it was settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of Ancient India, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.
 The Videha Kingdom was later incorporated into the Vajji confederacy, which had its capital in the city of Vaishali, which is also in Mithila.
+The eastern part of Purnia formed part of the region of Pundravardhana, part of ancient Bengal.
+It must have been part of Shashanka's kingdom, and eventually became part of the kingdom of Magadha in the 11th century.